-Coco, a Wharton student, is concentrating in finance and statistics.
+Coco is concentrating in finance and statistics in the Wharton School.
 She enjoys working with numbers and thinking about the narrative they tell.
 In class and with friends, Coco works on case studies to analyze challenges that real companies face.
 In Finance 203: Advanced Corporate Finance with Professor Christian Opp, Coco and her classmates create original financial models, perform quantitative analysis, and find financial solutions to real-life corporate problems.
 To practice professional communication, groups present their case write-ups to the whole class.
 One of Coco’s favorite courses is Statistics 430: Probability with Dr. Mark Low, a passionate Professor of Statistics.
 Coco is drawn to the thought process required for classes like Stat 430 and Statistics 431: Introduction to Statistics.
-She applies skills and concepts learned in these classes to data analytics projects from case studies to research for her start-up, Candid Beauty, a platform connecting users to curated beauty products.
+She also applies skills and concepts learned in these classes to data analytics projects for her start-up, Candid Beauty, a platform connecting users to curated beauty products.

 Coco is also a board member for the Penn Wharton Innovation Fund, an organization that awards start-ups, including Candid Beauty, with capital for validation, implementation, and launch.
 In her dual role as entrepreneur and board member, Coco appreciates her exposure to business models and new ideas at Penn.

-Wharton 101: Business and You is part of every Wharton freshman’s Penn experience.
+Wharton 101: Business and You is part of every Wharton student’s first-year experience.
 Coco’s Wharton 101 teaching assistant (TA) was integral to her finding a home on campus.
-As a sophomore, Coco became a Wharton 101 TA to give back to the Wharton community.
+As a sophomore, Coco became a Wharton 101 TA to give back.
 In addition to academic responsibilities, Wharton 101 TAs facilitate small group discussions on any and all aspects of the Penn student experience.
-Students share their academic and personal successes and challenges, while TAs provide a listening ear and advice.
-The bonds among the Wharton 101 community are enduring.
-Wharton101 (previously Management 100) TAs are part of a long-standing, informal organization that unites undergrads and alumni.
-The ever-growing group meets for activities, networking, and an annual alumni dinner.
+Students share their academic and personal successes and challenges, while TAs provide an ear and advice.
+The bonds within the Wharton 101 community are enduring.
+Wharton 101 TAs are part of a long-standing, informal organization that unites undergrads and alumni.
+The ever-growing group meets for activities, networking, and even for an annual alumni dinner.